jesus-aparicio/hash-instagger/README.md

 # hash-instagger
 This is just a simple tool written in Python 3 to generate hashtags, save them in html files and categorize them.
 This allows the user to be able to generate automatically a paragraph of hashtags for an instagram post, according to the categories and types the user has defined.
-It uses Selenium and pyQt5.
+It uses Beautiful Soup and pyQt5.

 Pending Improvements:
 ---------------------------------------------------------------------------------------